Just point your miner to:

 ckpool automatically takes your bitcoin address and gives you a unique stratum connection mining to your own address.

-If you find a block, 99% of the 25BTC + transaction fees get generated directly at your bitcoin address!
+If you find a block, 98% of the block reward + transaction fees get generated directly at your bitcoin address!

 There is no need to worry about passwords, logins, withdrawals, authentication or pool wallet hacks.